Jesse Calaway Wootten

-Jesse Calaway Wootten (6 October 1836 to 22 January 1874) was a lawyer, editor, and newspaper founder in the United States of America.
+Jesse Calaway Wootten (6 October 1836 – 22 January 1874) was a lawyer, editor, and newspaper founder in the United States.

 Wootten was an editor of The Carrollton Advocate and a founder and editor of The Newnan Herald, which later became The Newnan Times-Herald.

 Career

 As a lawyer, Wootten was a partner in Black & Wootten, Attorneys at Law in Carrollton, Georgia.